 Reported landings for PAU 3 are shown in Figure 1 and Table 2 between 1983-84 and 2020-21.
 Landings in PAU 3 closely followed the TACC between the fishing year 1991-92 and the 2016 earthquake closure.
-Following the 2016 earthquakes, the coastline from Clarence Point in the north to the Conway River in the south was closed to all commercial (and recreational) fishing.
-This caused all commercial catches to be taken entirely from the open unaffected Canterbury areas, mainly the southern side of Banks Peninsula.
-The reported landings in 2020-21 totalled 47.10 t, with a TACC of 45.8t, all of which came from areas unaffected by the earthquake, which remained opened to commercial fishing.
+Following the 2016 earthquake, the coastline from Clarence Point in the north to the Conway River in the south was closed to all commercial (and recreational) pāua fishing.
+This caused all commercial catches to be taken entirely from the open unaffected Canterbury areas, mainly the southern side of Banks Peninsula but also from the Motunau and Gore Bay areas.
+The reported landings in 2020-21 totalled 47.10 t, with a TACC of 45.8 t, all of which came from areas unaffected by the earthquake, which remained open to commercial fishing.
 These areas now make up the PAU 3B QMA.